Articles & Guides

 “Think about what you have to potentially give up,” he says.
 “Privacy.
 Control.
 You’re intertwining yourself with others in a financial and legal way.
 You’re sharing resources.
 It’s hard.
 It’s also worth it.
 But it’s hard.”

-Are there options for community living near you?
+Is there communal living for seniors near you?

 It’s not easy to come by a firm count of how many intentional communities are out there, especially because they go by so many different names.
-But a searchable directory on the website for the Foundation for Intentional Community lists 633 established communities around the world.
-Meanwhile, the Village to Village Network’s directory lists 119 villages across the U.S., though Sullivan says the number is closer to 300.
-And a directory on the co-housing website lists 293 co-housing communities across the U.S.
+But a searchable directory on the website for the Foundation for Intentional Community lists 996 established communities around the world.
+Meanwhile, a directory on the co-housing website lists 283 co-housing communities across the U.S.

 Cost can also vary widely from community to community.
 In an income-sharing group like Twin Oaks in Louisa, Virginia, for example, where Blue lived for years, income generated by members goes directly back into the community, paying for basic needs like housing, food and healthcare.
 In some cases, there are no additional membership fees on top of this.